-Each time you press the button it will immediately advance to the next color in sequence and will eventually enter different light pattern modes.
+Each time you press the button, you immediately advance ti the next color in sequence or eventually a different light pattern.

-- 2. Flashing: Once you have cycled through all of the colors, another press of the "Light" button will produce a flashing pattern. - 3.
-Fading cycle: The next phase of operation when you push the LIGHT button is a slower and/or fast fade random transition from one color to the next. - If a spa is equipped with more than 100 points of light the slow fading cycle will flicker during a color change. - Every air valve is equipped with 2 LED points. - The waterfall takes 4 points of light.
-Spas with exterior LEDs work in the same mode as described above.
-The variations in color and patterns provide you multiple customization options.
+2. Flashing: Once you have cycled through all of the colors, another press of the LIGHT button will produce a flashing pattern.

+- 3. Fading cycle: The next phase of operation when you push the LIGHT button is a slow and/or fast fade random transition from one color to the next. - If a spa is equipped with more than 100 points of light the slow fading cycle will flicker during a color change. - Every air valve is equipped with 2 LED points. - Perimeter LEDs take 9 points of light. - The waterfall takes 4 points of light.

+Spas with exterior corner LED lighting generally work in the same mode as described above.
+The variations in color and patterns provide you with multiple options to suit almost any lighting preference.